denisapredescu/Introducere-in-robotica/README.md

 **Task Requirements**:

 :grey_exclamation: Using the joystick, i can move between segments and "draw" on the display.
-The movement is natural meaning that from the current position i can move only to neighbords.
+The movement is natural meaning that from the current position i can move only to neighbors.

 :grey_exclamation: On the default state, the current segment is blinking.
 Using the joystick i move to other segment (just neighbors).